pinchez15/cappawork-dotcom/README.md

 NEXT_PUBLIC_SITE_URL=https://cappawork.com (or http://localhost:3000 for local dev)
 ```

-### Setting Up Stripe
+### Setting Up Stripe Checkout

 1. Create a Stripe account at https://stripe.com
-2. Go to Products → Create Product
+2. Go to Products → Payment Links
-3. Create two products:
+3. Create a Payment Link for the cohort:
-   - "CappaWork Builder Cohort" (Regular) - $990
+   - Set the price to $990 (or $490 for early bird)
-   - "CappaWork Builder Cohort" (Early Bird) - $490
+   - Configure success/cancel URLs
-4. Copy the Price IDs from each product
+4. Copy the Payment Link URL
-5. Add the Price IDs to your environment variables
+5. Add the URL to `NEXT_PUBLIC_STRIPE_CHECKOUT_URL` environment variable

 ### Current DNS (Shopify)
 ```